-The rising population and prosperity in developing nations are driving demand for energy.
+The rising population and prosperity in developing nations are driving the demand for energy.
 This is likely to drive growth in demand for engines and turbines used in electric power generation units.
 Several developing nations such as India are increasing their spending on infrastructure and housing to support their rising urban populations.
 The increased infrastructure spending may drive growth in construction equipment sales.

-Several countries, particularly the developing ones, are witnessing large scale migration of people from rural to urban areas, leading to increased infrastructure spending on roads, bridges and buildings.
+Several countries, particularly the developing ones, are witnessing large-scale migration of people from rural to urban areas, leading to increased infrastructure spending on roads, bridges, and buildings.
 This is likely to drive growth in demand for engines used in industrial applications.

-Emerging economies will be leading sources of mining, construction and power related equipment demand.
+Emerging economies will be leading sources of mining, construction, and power-related equipment demand.
 This presents opportunities for several manufacturers including, Caterpillar.

-Eastern Europe, with extensive mineable resources, is projected to exhibit an above average growth in mining equipment demand along with the developing areas of Asia, the Africa/Mideast region and Latin America, with the mature markets of Western Europe and North America trailing.
+Eastern Europe, with extensive mineable resources, is projected to exhibit an above-average growth in mining equipment demand along with the developing areas of Asia, the Africa/Mideast region, and Latin America, with the mature markets of Western Europe and North America trailing.

 Several developing countries are facing high inflation after a strong rebound in consumer demand in 2021, post-pandemic.
 Central banks often resort to raising interest rates to control inflation, a trend seen in the U.S. over the recent months.
 The Fed raised interest rates this year, which might lead to reduced spending on housing because the rate hike gets included in the mortgage interest rates.
 The same rate hike might cause a deterioration in overall economic activity too.
 Higher interest rates in turn increase borrowing costs for companies leading to an increase in the price of their products.
 This, dampens demand moderating the growth in market size.